 A variety of degenerative conditions can lead to anatomical abnormalities that cause these passageways to narrow, in which case the spinal nerves can become compressed or “pinched.”
 This condition is also referred to as foraminal stenosis.

 While it is most common for foraminal narrowing to be unilateral, or affecting only one side of the body, bilateral narrowing is possible.
 Degenerative spinal abnormalities that can lead to stenosis include a herniated disc, a bulging disc, bone spurs, and spondylolisthesis, among others.

 If you are experiencing pain, tingling, numbness, or weakness in your back, neck, or extremities and your physician has diagnosed you with bilateral neural foraminal narrowing, treatment options are available.
-Your doctor may suggest a variety of non-operative, conservative methods:
+Your physician may suggest a variety of non-operative, conservative methods:

 - Low-impact exercise

 If weeks or months of conservative treatments do not help your symptoms to abate, your physician may suggest that you consider spine surgery to alleviate the neural compression caused by foraminal stenosis.
 Keep in mind that there are outpatient alternatives to more invasive open spine surgeries.
 Laser Spine Institute offers minimally invasive decompression procedures that utilize state-of-the-art technology.
 Contact us today for more information and for a complimentary review of your MRI or CT scan.